Jerome-LorD/P7_GrandPy/README.md

    ```sh
    pip install -r requirements.tx
    ```
-4. Create a `.env` file at the root of the project Enter your API Key in it
+4. Create a `.env` file at the root of the project.
+Enter your API Key in it
    ```py
    SECRET_KEY=your key
    JS_API_KEY=your key